Mikhail773/Discrete-Calculators/README.md

 # Discrete-Calculators
 Calculator to check the transitivity of a relation as well as determining the matrix for the composite of relations

 Uses two dimensional arrays to recursively find sums of compositions.
-Also, check for transitivity by checking whether original array remains the same after composition.
+Also, checks for transitivity by checking whether original array remains the same after composition.